TafadzwaMangena/quick_play--tic-tac-toe/README.md

   5. Optional Rules:
     - Rematch: After the game ends, players can choose to play again, switching who goes first.

+It is my game design solution (not a bug) that players can play on as many rounds they wish to without a maximum number of rounds that can be played.

 - ### Features to implement:

   - In the future I intend to add an option to play against a computer.